 But the reality is that ideas are cheap.
-The reason why things might start to feel as though they’ve been done already is because they have.
+The reason why ideas might feel as though they’ve been done already is that they have.
 Because stories are built with structure and we’ve been telling them for as long as we’ve had the language to do so.
-They can be broken down and categorized, and at this point there is nothing that is truly “original”.
+They can be broken down and categorized, and at this point, there is nothing that is truly “original”.

 I think there are a lot of benefits to utilizing a plot generator that shouldn’t be disregarded, whether you’re writing a story for a class, prepping your next campaign session or participating in NaNoWriMo.

 You never know where the right inspiration will come from.

 Sometimes just thinking about a story in simple terms can help you get started when you don’t know where to begin.
 I find this is especially true when I’m outlining.
 Rather than get caught up in the nitty-gritty, you need to look at the story as a whole.
 Who is the main character?
 What is their situation?
 What needs to happen to them to change that?